The Organization of Amputees UDAS Republike Srpske: Culture

 Through cultural activities, primarily through disability arts, UDAS wants to create a network of local and regional artists to highlight the barriers faced by persons with disabilities and promote the creative potential of artists on the local, regional, and national levels.

 UDAS organizes various cultural and creative projects and activities for persons with and without disabilities, such as drawing school and painting for children, creative writing workshops, graphic workshops, art colonies, and individual and collective exhibitions of artwork, where priority is given to persons with disabilities.
 All activities have a clear psychotherapeutic aspect.
 The main cultural activity is art and handcrafts.

 The organization operates the Udas Art Gallery, a unique gallery in Southeast Europe because it provides an opportunity for young students of the Academy of Fine Arts, aspiring artists and artists with and without disabilities, to showcase their artwork free of charge.
 Besides the gallery, UDAS owns a graphic workshop.
 The Udas Art Gallery is the only place in Bosnia and Herzegovina where persons with disability have the opportunity to showcase their artwork.
 Within the gallery, UDAS shows documentaries and movies that are associated directly or indirectly with the present time and situation in society, free of charge.
 The screenings are led by dramaturges, who after the presentations discuss and analyze the movies' themes with participants.

 Sport

-Since a healthful lifestyle is one of most important segments of rehabilitation, the UDAS encourages and supports persons with disabilities (primarily amputees) in participation in sporting activities, as well as developing confidence, independence and general health.
+Since a healthful lifestyle is one of the most important segments of rehabilitation, the UDAS encourages and supports persons with disabilities (primarily amputees) in participation in sporting activities, as well as developing confidence, independence and general health.
 In keeping with that, UDAS financially supports the Borac Banja Luka Shooting Club of amputees through projects, and individuals through one-off aid, so amputees can participate in disabled sports.
 UDAS also regularly organizes sporting events in chess, badminton and table tennis.
 All sporting events are led by persons who are trained to work with disabled people.